scottdorman/scottdorman.github.io/_posts/2012/2012-02-24-teched-for-novices-2012-edition.md

 # Building Your Schedule

 While Microsoft generally considers the "Communications Network", also known as CommNet, as the place to start for TechEd, I think the place to start is with the online schedule builder **before** you get to the event.
-Hopefully the schedule builder will get a much needed overhaul to make it more user-friendly, similar to the current Content Catalog, but we won’t know until it’s available.
+Hopefully the schedule builder will get a much needed overhaul to make it more user-friendly, similar to the current Content Catalog, but we won't know until it's available.

 No matter what, the point is that you need to have an idea of what sessions you are going to before you get there.
 There are 12 technical tracks, making it difficult to figure out what is important.
 Fortunately, Microsoft provides a summary of the track content to help you focus on which tracks are important to you.